EM to PX Converter

 The difference between em and rem is that em is a CSS unit of measurement relative to the font-size of the parent HTML element.
 On the other hand, rem is a CSS unit of measurement relative to the font-size of the root HTML element.

 Though both em and rem are scalable and relative units of size, when the font-size of a parent HTML element is changed, child elements utilizing em units within that parent HTML container will be affected, however, those using rem units will not be affected.
-Therefore, it is better in most cases to use rem becuase of its simplicity, consistency, and predictability when compared to em.
+Therefore, it is better in most cases to use rem because of its simplicity, consistency, and predictability when compared to em.